SteveJustin1963/tec-I2C-SPI/README.md

 Here is a step-by-step explanation of the code with comments:

 1. The code starts with some general information, including the target machines, copyright information, and a link to the project's GitHub repository.
 2. Global constants are defined, such as the memory addresses for the DS1307 RTC and the 7-segment display.
 3. The hardware initialization code begins.
 It resets the I2C and SPI buses to their idle states and initializes the MAX7219 7-segment display.
 4. The DS1307 RTC is set with the initial starting time and date.
 5. The main program loop starts.
 It reads the clock from the I2C bus, displays the clock on the internal 7-segment display (for testing purposes), and also displays the clock on the I2C 7-segment module.
 6. The "handlekey" subroutine is called to check if a keypress has occurred and perform some action if a key is pressed.
 7. The "pollkey" subroutine is called to update the keyboard buffer if a keypress is detected.
 8. The "ldelay" subroutine is a general-purpose delay loop used for pausing the program.
 9. The "i2c_start" subroutine is called to make the I2C bus active.
 10. The "i2c_stop" subroutine is called to return the I2C bus to the idle state.
 11. The "i2c_txbyte" subroutine is used to transmit a byte on the I2C bus.
 12. The "i2c_rxbyte" subroutine is used to receive a byte from the I2C bus.
 13. The "spi_wr" subroutine is called to write to the SPI bus.
 It takes a command and a data byte as input.
 14. The "rd1307" subroutine is used to read the DS1307 clock chip.
 15. The "set1307" subroutine is used to set the DS1307 clock chip with the desired time and date.
 16. The "convdata" subroutine processes the clock chip's raw data into the display buffer format.
 17. The "maxout" subroutine sends the contents of the display buffer to the MAX7219 chip for display.
 18. The code includes data sections, such as the register buffer, display buffer, mode flag, keyboard variables, clock set data, and segment patterns for the 7-segment display.
 19. The program ends with the ".end" directive.

 Please note that the code is specific to the TEC-1 and SC-1 target machines and relies on specific memory addresses and hardware configurations.
 It may not be directly applicable to other systems without modifications.

-Certainly!
-Here's the code rewritten as pseudo code with comments:
+## code rewritten as pseudo code with comments:

 ```
 // Test code for TEC SPI2C board with MAX7219, DS1307 RTC